Sir-Sloth-The-Lazy/portfolio/walkthrough.md

 # CI/CD Setup Walkthrough

-I have set up a CI/CD pipeline using GitHub Actions to automatically build, test, and deploy your portfolio.
+I have set up a CI/CD pipeline using GitHub Actions to automatically build, test, and deploy this portfolio.

 ## Changes